Somerset, Kentucky

-Somerset is a home rule-class city in Pulaski County, Kentucky, United States.
-The city population was 11,924 according to the 2020 census.
-It is the seat of Pulaski County.
+Somerset is a home rule-class city in and the county seat of Pulaski County, Kentucky, United States.
+As of the 2020 census, its population was 11,924.

 History

 Somerset was first settled in 1798 by Thomas Hansford and received its name from Somerset County, New Jersey, where some of the early settlers had formerly lived.
-Somerset became the Pulaski County seat in 1802, and was incorporated as a city in 1887.
+Somerset became the Pulaski County seat in 1801, and was incorporated as a city in 1887.
 A Civil War battle was fought in January 1862 at Mill Springs (now "Nancy") about 8 mi west of Somerset, and a museum is at the site.
 A smaller battle was fought nearby at Dutton's Hill in 1863.
-In 1875 tracks for the Southern Railroad were completed and Somerset saw a population growth and an increase in industry.
+In 1875 tracks for the Southern Railway were completed and Somerset saw a population growth and an increase in industry.
 In the late 1930s and early 1940s, library services were provided by the pack horse library.
 The completion of Lake Cumberland in 1950 transformed Somerset from a sleepy rural community into a recreation center.

 The Center for Rural Development in Somerset was established in 1996.
 It is a 501c(3) nonprofit organization that describes its mission as follows: "to provide leadership that stimulates innovative and sustainable economic development solutions and a better way of life for the citizens we serve."
 The center's programs and services focus on public safety, arts & culture, leadership, and technology.

+2025 tornado

+One person was killed in Somerset and 17 in the neighboring city of London on the evening of May 16, 2025, when an EF4 tornado caused significant damage in the area.
+A mass casualty incident was declared for Somerset, which sustained EF2-EF3 damage.
+In all, the tornado killed 19 and injured at least 108 others.

+General Lee Jump

+For Somernites Cruise's 25th anniversary, on June 28, 2025, Northeast Ohio Dukes jumped a replica Dukes of Hazzard car over Somerset's Fountain Square attracting over 35,000 spectators, making the city receive international attention.